Takeuchi Track Loaders Summarized — 2022 Spec Guide

 Now available in both radial- and vertical-lift configurations, Takeuchi track loaders can meet the needs of a wide range of customers.
 Each Takeuchi track loader is purpose built and features a unique undercarriage design with model-specific components that are matched to each specific platform for greater durability.
 A fully welded track frame incorporates a unitary design with multiple cross members for superior strength and rigidity, says Takeuchi.
 Double reduction planetary drives produce power for torque and performance in the most demanding applications.

-The operator’s stations on Takeuchi track loaders are spacious and feature a deluxe, high-back suspension seat with multiple height adjustments, placing the operator in the optimal position to see the attachment’s edge.
-Pilot-operated joystick controls handle all loader and travel functions.
+The operator’s station on Takeuchi track loaders are spacious and feature a deluxe, high-back suspension seat with multiple height adjustments, placing the operator in the optimal position to see the attachment’s edge.
+Pilot-operated joystick controls control all loader and travel functions.
 Their precision and responsiveness, due to the low-effort controls, reduce operator fatigue, says Takeuchi.

 All new Takeuchi track loaders feature a standard 5.7-in. color monitor and rearview camera that allow the operator to have a much broader view for greater peace of mind and enhanced jobsite awareness.
 Takeuchi now includes Takeuchi Fleet Management (TFM) on its compact excavator and track loader lineup.
 TFM allows users to remotely connect and view the health and service needs of their machines.

-In February 2021, Takeuchi began offering a full line of attachments to include multi-purpose buckets, dozer blades, 4-in-1 buckets and many different grapple buckets.
-Takeuchi has also expanded its hydraulically driven attachment offerings, which now include forestry drum and disc mulchers, open/closed front brush cutters, rock crushers, stump grinders and snowblowers to name a few.
+In early 2021, Takeuchi began offering a full line of attachments to include multi-purpose buckets, dozer blades, 4-in-1 buckets and many different grapple buckets.
+Takeuchi has also expanded its hydraulically driven attachment offerings, which now include forestry drum and disc mulchers, open/closed front brush cutters, rock crushers, stump grinders and snowblowers, to name a few.

 The TL8R2 is Takeuchi’s newest track loader model.
 The TL8R2 is packed full of new features such as creep mode, automatic shift, two-speed travel, a fully redesigned cabin with 5.7-in. color monitor and backup camera.
 The company’s quiet-ride undercarriage reduces noise and vibration, greatly improving ride quality and operator comfort.
 Completing the Takeuchi lineup are the radial-lift TL6R and TL12R2 models and the vertical-lift TL10V2 and TL12V2 models, enabling customers to select just the right machine for their specific applications.